Tutorial 5 - Task SchedulingΒΆ

 As you can see, a pipeline in this example simply consists of a sequence.

-The second parameter of QueryBasedScheduler()
+The second parameter of QueryBasedScheduler() isfilter_fn which takes a

-function that is used to select the corresponding key for a pipeline in the tasks_dict
+function that is used to select the corresponding key for a pipeline in the tasks_dict.

 It will receive the query automatically as a parameter and typically